hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 Client-side validation added to Album forms, along with CSS changes to highlight invalid fields.
 Auth forms and Review forms also updated.

+### 15/09/23:

+#### Responive Design:

+Last of the big jobs before setting about the business of rehosting is improving the responsiveness of the site design: in particular, the site suffers on larger screens (_a result, I think, of my new focus at the time on mobile-first design_).

+- Navbar updated: restructured and flex direction reversed to push links to the right of the view.

 ## Main Features & Fixes before rehost:
 **In bold if done.**
 - **Implement image upload to S3 bucket (required due to Heroku's ephemeral file storage and associated loss of uploads)**